EllieDunstone/dbs_for_nanoseq/README.md

 ## Introduction

 This repo contains scripts for the analysis of doublet base substitutions (DBS) using data generated using the NanoSeq pipeline at the Wellcome Sanger Institute.
+The scripts can be used to call DBS and other multi-nucleotide variants from the SBS calls output by the pipeline, generate mutation matrices for signature analysis, plot mutational spectra, and correct the raw mutation counts according to the dinucleotide coverage per sample.

 ## Scripts